 Horticulture and Viticulture (HORT)

-This unit aims to provide students with an understanding of the scientific basis of sustainable crop and food production and security.
+This subject aims to provide students with an understanding of the scientific basis of sustainable crop and food production and security.
 These include broad-acre cropping, fruits/orchards and vegetables.
-In this unit students will gain an understanding of the physiological controls on crop yield in the variable Australian environment in which crops are grown.
+In this subject students will gain an understanding of the physiological controls on crop yield in the variable Australian environment in which crops are grown.
 Students will become familiar with the science and practice of sustainable crop production and develop crop management skills through the production of nursery crops, vegetables and fruits.
 Students will also gain an understanding of processing these crops after harvest, to develop an appreciation of factors impacting upon produce quality and safety.

 Food represents the single largest part of your environmental footprint.
 This means our modern, urban-oriented society must begin to reconnect with the sources of our food to create more sustainable future.
-This unit explores the scientific basis of sustainable crop production by examining fruit, vegetable and grain enterprises.
+This subject explores the scientific basis of sustainable crop production by examining fruit, vegetable and grain enterprises.
 Management of produce from harvest to consumption will also be explored to examine factors that impact upon food quality and safety.
 Students will compare and contrast growing conditions of the highly variable Australian environment to consider the global context for horticultural industry development.
 By delving into the world of crop management, students will identify the impacts (opportunities and constraints) of plant physiology on the sustainability of food.
 Students will also consider how novel food products can prompt consumers to appreciate the environmental, economic and social benefits that can arise from sustainable horticultural production.

 The protected cropping industry in Australia is a rapidly expanding sector.
 There is an identified need for trained professionals who have an understanding of the management of plant pests and diseases.
 Students studying this course will learn industry best practice related to biosecurity, pest and disease management and emergency response procedures.
 In addition to pest and disease management the challenges of pollination in the context of Australian protected cropping will be explored.
 Western Sydney University is home to the state of the art National Vegetable and Protected Cropping Centre (NVPCC), this facility will be utilized in the on campus components of this course.

 Plant nutrition is essential to plant health and defence, productivity and crop quality; this is especially so in the soilless environment employed by the protected cropping industry.
-This unit will focus on crop nutrient requirements, nutrient deficiencies and their symptoms, practical nutrient monitoring using hand-held technologies and the PRIVA system and correction techniques.
-This unit also explores soilless substrates and their influence on nutrient loads, nutrient-rich waste water recovery, reuse and environmentally sustainable disposal options.
+This subject will focus on crop nutrient requirements, nutrient deficiencies and their symptoms, practical nutrient monitoring using hand-held technologies and the PRIVA system and correction techniques.
+This subject also explores soilless substrates and their influence on nutrient loads, nutrient-rich waste water recovery, reuse and environmentally sustainable disposal options.
 Western Sydney University is home to the state of the art National Vegetable and Protected Cropping Centre (NVPCC), this facility will be utilized in the on campus components of this course.

 Greenhouses are enclosed structures that optimise temperature, light, water and carbon dioxide to maximise plant production.
 Also called 'greenhouse horticulture', these advanced systems integrate technologies across disciplines (e.g. horticultural, environmental and material sciences; mechanical engineering and design; robotics and computing programming) to create futuristic indoor environments that increase the quantity and quality of plant-derived foods.
 Controlled environments can significantly reduce reliance on inputs (fertiliser, pesticide, energy and water) and reduce environmental impacts (including 'food miles').
-This unit explores a range of greenhouse technologies in Australia and overseas-from simple low-cost options, through to cutting-edge technology in energy and water-efficient production.
+This subject explores a range of greenhouse technologies in Australia and overseas-from simple low-cost options, through to cutting-edge technology in energy and water-efficient production.
 Students will observe current status and future trends in the industry to examine how advanced technologies can improve sustainability measures along with the reliability of horticultural output.
 Students will consider how innovative horticultural enterprises can provide consumers with greater capacity to adopt more sustainable diets.

-This unit will provide you with an understanding of the scientific basis of sustainable plant production in natural and built environments.
+This subject will provide you with an understanding of the scientific basis of sustainable plant production in natural and built environments.
 These include cropping of plants for food production in extensive and intensive systems.
-In this unit you will gain an understanding of the physiological controls on plant yield in the Australian environment.
+In this subject you will gain an understanding of the physiological controls on plant yield in the Australian environment.
 You will become familiar with the science and practice of sustainable plant production and develop crop management skills through the production of nursery crops, vegetables and fruits.

-This unit explores the factors affecting the retention of quality of fresh fruit, vegetables and cut flowers from grower to consumer.
+This subject explores the factors affecting the retention of quality of fresh fruit, vegetables and cut flowers from grower to consumer.
 Topics include: the role of fresh produce for the health and happiness of people; the growth and maturation and physiology of fresh produce; the importance of managing temperature and relative humidity of the storage environment; the responses of fresh produce to changes in temperature and water loss; the role of ethylene in fruit ripening and senescence; the practical issues of assessing harvest maturity; packaging; distribution and the control of postharvest diseases and pest and the concepts of market access.

-This unit will develop your understanding of the role technology plays in underpinning plant production, in built environments, as well as the impact on processing and consumption of established and emerging opportunities.
-This unit explores the factors affecting growth, maturation and physiology of plant products in the protected cropping environment.
+This subject will develop your understanding of the role technology plays in underpinning plant production, in built environments, as well as the impact on processing and consumption of established and emerging opportunities.
+This subject explores the factors affecting growth, maturation and physiology of plant products in the protected cropping environment.
 Industry issues of controlling pests and disease, assessing harvest maturity, post-harvest management are underpinned by systems modelling and sustainable practices.

-This unit explores a range of advanced greenhouse technologies in Australia and overseas-from simple low-cost options, through to cutting-edge technology in energy and water-efficient production.
+This subject explores a range of advanced greenhouse technologies in Australia and overseas-from simple low-cost options, through to cutting-edge technology in energy and water-efficient production.
 Students will observe current status and future trends in the industry to examine how advanced technologies can improve sustainability measures along with the reliability of horticultural output.
-This unit focuses on engineering aspects of greenhouse horticulture systems as well as crop growth and development.
+This subject focuses on engineering aspects of greenhouse horticulture systems as well as crop growth and development.
 The basics of crop growth and development and the physical principles of greenhouse systems at different levels will be taught.
-The main in depth topics of the unit are: the selection of suitable greenhouse technology, physics of greenhouse climate, greenhouse systems (passive greenhouse, climate controlled, closed or semi-closed greenhouse), cropping systems, cover materials and smart glass technologies, energy saving technologies, water and nutrient recycling, and robotics for de-leafing and picking.
+The main in depth topics of the subject are: the selection of suitable greenhouse technology, physics of greenhouse climate, greenhouse systems (passive greenhouse, climate controlled, closed or semi-closed greenhouse), cropping systems, cover materials and smart glass technologies, energy saving technologies, water and nutrient recycling, and robotics for de-leafing and picking.

-This unit develops an understanding of the leading controlling systems for protected cropping in low, medium and high-tech greenhouses.
+This subject develops an understanding of the leading controlling systems for protected cropping in low, medium and high-tech greenhouses.
 The main topics are: the integration of hardware and software in a range of different protected cropping systems, management of the aerial environment (e.g. manageable parameters and greenhouse climate engineering, radiation management, energy sources and distribution systems, ventilation, air conditioning and cooling systems, screens, carbon dioxide-sources and distribution), and management of the hydroponic environment (factors, tools, control of water and nutrient balance, water quality, salinity effects).
-The unit emphasises computing skills, calculation, and analysis that are applicable to a range of different greenhouse control systems.
+The subject emphasises computing skills, calculation, and analysis that are applicable to a range of different greenhouse control systems.

-This unit focuses on key concepts relating to the functioning of a range of greenhouse horticultural crops in their environment, biological mechanisms, crop growth and development, integrated pest management, crop production, quality and postharvest technology.
+This subject focuses on key concepts relating to the functioning of a range of greenhouse horticultural crops in their environment, biological mechanisms, crop growth and development, integrated pest management, crop production, quality and postharvest technology.
 Students will learn concepts and knowledge relevant to plant physiology, environmental sciences, horticultural production, food technology, and postharvest physiology.
 Students will be able to measure and interpret plant physiological, biochemical, genetic, and produce quality traits in greenhouse experiments in the context of the functional diversity in crops.
 The students will also integrate knowledge using plant growth modelling techniques, interpret model output, and address questions on functional diversity in crops by combining model output and experimental data.

 In this unit, students will complete an industry based project under the guidance of an industry partner and a member of the University's academic staff.
 Using a project based methodology, students will be required to solve a real world problem on behalf of a protected cropping industry partner.
 Students will develop skills in scoping, planning, implementing, reporting on the industry project; reflecting on what has been learned in the context of their personal and professional development and how this can be used in their future career.

-In this unit, students will undertake a more in depth investigation of the project undertaken in 301361Industry Project.
-Students will extend their use of project based methodologies to solve the problem identified in the pre-requisite unit 301361 Industry Project for a protected cropping industry partner.
+In this subject, students will undertake a more in depth investigation of the project undertaken in 301361Industry Project.
+Students will extend their use of project based methodologies to solve the problem identified in the pre-requisite subject 301361 Industry Project for a protected cropping industry partner.
 Students will extend their skills in planning, implementing, collecting and analysing data, reporting on the industry project and reflecting on what has been learned in the context of their personal and professional development and how this can be used in future career.